-The target chamber houses an automated target wheel that is driven by stepper motors connected to LabView Software installed on the data acquisition computer.
-The wheel is always positioned orthogonal to the incoming ion beam, and the geometry inside the chamber is held constant.
+The target chamber houses an automated target wheel driven by stepper motors connected to LabView Software installed on the data acquisition computer.
+The wheel is positioned orthogonal to the incoming ion beam and this geometry is held constant.
 The cross section of the collimated beam is significantly smaller than the cross section of the sample holder frame, this serves to minimize background.
-The sample wheel contains 24 individual sample positions and can be moved translationally (it can move the sample laterally with respect to the beam) and rotationally (clockwise and counterclockwise) to select the desired target.
-The graphite beam collimator is approximately 0.25" in diameter and is located approximately 1.125" away from the sample wheel.
+The sample wheel contains 24 individual sample positions and can be moved translationally (it can move the sample laterally with respect to the beam), and rotationally (clockwise and counterclockwise) to select the desired target.
+The graphite beam collimator is approximately 0.635 cm in diameter and is located approximately 2.858 cm away from the sample wheel.
 The wheel is secured with a thumbscrew and can be easily removed after the filter wheel is taken off its mount.
-There are 24 small holes in the outer circumference of the wheel.
+There are 24 small (1 mm diameter) holes in the outer circumference of the wheel.
 These holes allow the optical interrupter switch (H21B1) to detect target positioning.
 The samples are held with an outer steel ring.
-Before samples are loaded into the wheel this ring must be removed.
+Before samples are loaded into the wheel this ring must be removed, as shown in figure (13).

 The original construction of the sample wheel isolates it from earth ground.
-If steps are not taken to provide continuous discharge of the specimens then they will undergo cyclic buildup of positive potential, each cycle ending in a spark.
+If steps are not taken to provide continuous discharge of the specimens then they will undergo a cyclic buildup of charge.
+This discharge occurs as a spark.
 The positive potential attracts electrons, whose interaction results in an intense additional bremsstrahlung background contribution in the x-ray spectrum.
 To remedy this, a copper grounding brush was attached to the base of the chamber.
-Without impeding sample wheel operation, the brush slides along the wheel as it rotates all while maintaining continuity with the sample wheel in any position.
-It may be beneficial to coat specimens with a thin conducting layer of carbon if they do not achieve electrical continuity with the sample wheel, and thus, earth ground [53]
+Without impeding sample wheel operation, the brush slides along the wheel as it rotates, yet it maintains continuity with the sample wheel in any position.
+It may be beneficial to coat specimens with a thin conducting layer of carbon if they do not achieve electrical continuity with the sample wheel, or earth ground.
+[18]

-With specimens thick enough to stop the beam entirely, the specimen holder must be insulated from the chamber and the specimen should be connected directly to a charge integrator [54].
+With specimens thick enough to stop the beam entirely, the specimen holder must be insulated from the chamber, and the specimen should be connected directly to a charge integrator.
+[18]

 Provision is necessary for the insertion of a suite of x-ray absorbing filters between specimen and detector.
 By filtering intense x-ray peaks, other trace elements can be identified, and pile up can also be reduced.
-The use of such filters acts to emphasize certain spectral energy regions at the expense of other regions of low information content [55].
+The use of such filters emphasize certain spectral energy regions at the expense of other regions of low information content.
+[19]

 The filter wheel has similar features to the sample wheel.
 The filter holder has six positions and can be rotated counter and clockwise.
-Like the sample wheel, position alignment for the filter wheel is detected with an optical interrupter switch.
+Like the sample wheel, position alignment for the filter wheel is detected with an optical interrupter switch, as shown in figure (14).